 There aren't too many issues with The Golf Club 2 and it generally emulates the sport of golf rather well.
 I would have liked to see some slight graphic improvements and progression for the campaign, but there's plenty of content to play.
 If you enjoyed the first game or just want to golf then there are few other games presenting this quantity of options for the sport.
 It doesn't really excel instead offering a solid package and a fine game that can easily be expanded upon by the dedicated community of creators.
 All the right aspects of what you could want in a game that emulates the sport and the course creator only helps to expand that.

-Review Done on The Golf Club 2 for Xbox One
+The Golf Club 2 Review on Xbox One

 Review Code Provided by One PR